Creating a Redis Cluster

 You also have the option to select an SLA Tier and add any additional enterprise features to your cluster.
 Read more about our supported SLA Tiers and Enterprise Features to decide what is most appropriate for your use case.

 - Under the Redis Setup page, select a Redis version and your desired Redis options.

-Firewall ingress Instaclustr detects the IP address of the computer used to access the Dashboard and creates a firewall rule to allow your computer to connect to the cluster.
+- Note that Instaclustr detects the IP address of the computer used to access the Dashboard and provides the option to add a firewall rule for your computer to connect to the cluster.
 Certain web proxies may interfere with this mechanism and Instaclustr will see their IP address instead.
-We suggest you verify the detected address under Redis Options.
+We suggest you verify the detected address.

-The Summary section displays a brief summary of your cluster configurations and pricing details.
-Click the Terms and Conditions link to open the Instaclustr Terms and Conditions and other policy documents.
+- The Confirmation section displays a brief summary of your cluster configurations and pricing details.
+Click the Terms and Conditions link to open the Instaclustr Terms and Conditions.
 After going through the document, select the checkbox to accept the Terms and Conditions.
-Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start creating the cluster.
+Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.

-You have now finished creating your Redis cluster, congratulations!
-All your clusters will be listed on the Clusters Overview page.
-You can view details of your cluster by clicking the Cluster Details button.
+- You have now finished creating your cluster, congratulations!
+All your clusters will be listed on your home page.
+You can view details of your cluster by navigating to the Details page on the sidebar.